shawntabrizi/substrate-collectables-workshop/steps/16/README.md

 If you look into the history of "hacks" and "bugs" that happen in the blockchain world, a lot of it is associated with some kind of "unsafe" code.

-Keeping our blockchain logic safe, and Rust is designed to handle it well.
+We need to keep our blockchain logic safe, and Rust is designed to handle it well.

 ## Errors